machinat/sociably/README.md

 ## Platforms

-Machinat is designed to support ALL the social platforms.
+Sociably is designed to support ALL the social platforms.
 Here's the covering status:

 ##### Currently supported:
 <div>